cbreezier/cbreezier.github.io/source/_drafts/Sleep-training-the-new-plan.md

 ## Wednesday 25th January
 Alex started his bedtime routine at about 11:50am today.
 This time it was very difficult.
 He refused to lie down on his bed for more than 10 seconds at a time, and also didn't stay in bed when I left the room.
 I think he might have been a bit overtired, but it's hard to say.
 I told him that I would only stay in the room with him while he was lying in bed, and had to leave the room twice to let him know I was serious.
 I'm not sure if threats like that are the right thing to do - it's kind of the opposite of the "excuse me" method.
 He finally fell asleep after a bit of crying, with me in the room.
 The whole process took an hour.
 Feels like a bit of a regression.
 Maybe the diminished sleep fading is making everything harder.

+We started Alex's bath at around 7:40pm and he was in bed just before 8pm.
+He fell asleep shortly after I told him his bedtime story, without me having to leave the room a single time.
+He stayed on the bed, didn't sit up, and just rolled over onto his side.
+The whole process took just over 10 minutes.
+What a blissful feeling.